Kushagrakamal/e-commerce-site/README.md

-# e-commerce-site
 # E-Commerce Site

-This is a basic e-commerce site built using [React](https://reactjs.org/) and [Node.js](https://nodejs.org/en/).
+This is a e-commerce site built using [React](https://reactjs.org/) and [Node.js](https://nodejs.org/en/).
 The site allows users to browse and purchase products.

 ## Features